Brooklyn Nine-Nine: Development

 Writers and producers Michael Schur and Dan Goor, who had known each other since they were students at Harvard University, and had collaborated on the sitcom Parks and Recreation, conceived the idea to set a comedy in a police station, a setting they felt had been insufficiently used in television comedies since Barney Miller.
 They pitched the idea to production company Universal Television, where Schur had a development deal.
 Although Universal signed on to produce the series, its parent company's network, NBC, passed on airing it, so the duo sold it to Fox.

 Fox placed a 14-episode order for the single-camera ensemble comedy in May 2013.
-The series was picked up for a full season of 22 episodes in October 2013, and was later chosen to air with the sitcom New Girl in a "special one-hour comedy event" as the Super Bowl XLVIII lead-out programs.
-It was filmed at CBS Studio Center in Studio City, Los Angeles.
+The series was picked up for a full season of 22 episodes in October 2013, and was later chosen to air with the show New Girl in a "special one-hour comedy event" as the Super Bowl XLVIII lead-out programs.
+It was filmed at the CBS Studio Center in Studio City, Los Angeles.

 The exterior view of the fictional 99th Precinct building was the actual 78th Precinct building in Brooklyn.
-If the 99th Precinct were real, it would be considered a Brooklyn police precinct (where numbers can theoretically range from 60 to 99), but no precinct has yet been assigned number "99".
+If the 99th Precinct were real, it would be considered a Brooklyn police precinct (where numbers can theoretically range from 60 to 99), but no precinct has yet been assigned the number "99".